Z0rdak/BetterSpectralArrows/README.md

 ## FAQ

- - Will the mod be ported to versions <1.18? - No, that would mean that I would introduce a separate light block, which would result in the client having to install the mod as well.
+ - Q: Will the mod be ported to versions <1.18?
+ - A: No, that would mean that I would introduce a separate light block, which would result in the client having to install the mod as well.